maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

  });
 ```

 As you can see in the diff above, we add a new route for a [sub page](https://github.com/maoberlehner/vue-router-page-transitions/blob/master/src/views/AboutMore.vue) of the `About` page.
 Note that we define a `meta` property on that new route.
-We can use the `meta` property to define a property, in this case we named it `transitionName` (but you can name it however you want), which we can use to define the page transition we want to use for this page.
+We can use the `meta` property to define a property; in this case, we named it `transitionName` (but you can name it however you want).
+We can use it to define the page transition we want to use for the page.

 ```diff
      </nav>